MicrosoftDocs/azure-reference-other/stream-analytics-query-language/try-cast-azure-stream-analytics.md

 ---
-title: "TRY_CAST (Azure Stream Analytics) | Microsoft Docs"
+title: TRY_CAST (Azure Stream Analytics) | Microsoft Docs
-description: "Returns a value cast to the specified data type if the cast succeeds; otherwise, returns null. "
+description: Returns a value cast to the specified data type if the cast succeeds; otherwise, returns null.
 applies_to:
   - "Azure"
 services: stream-analytics